Patch-Traders/BackTester/README.md

 These functions allow you to open and close long and short positions on specific symbols.

-At anytime the properties: cash, order_log, and market_value are available as members of the PathQuant object.
+At anytime the properties cash, order_log, and market_value are available as members of the PathQuant object.

 After this class is implemented you can use these functions calls to begin the backtesting